Gmunden, Austria Travel Guide: 10 Best Things to Do & 2026 Local Tips

 Gmunden is easily accessible by car via the A1 motorway or by train.
 If you arrive by rail, take the historic Traunseetram from the main station directly to the lakefront—it’s one of the oldest and steepest tram lines in the world!

-Is Schloss Ort free to visit?
+Is Schloss Ort in Gmunden free to visit?

 What is Gmundner Keramik?